CPA Practice Continuation Plans

 - The Practice Continuation Agreement can be used to protect you in case of disability, death, or as a retirement vehicle… your choice.

-- It does not go into effect until the agreed upon circumstances occur – at which time Innes & Lotito, P.C. will either temporarily continue your practice for you or take over your practice completely.
+- It does not go into effect until the agreed upon circumstances occur – at which time Lotito & Lazzara, P.C. will either temporarily continue your practice for you or take over your practice completely.
 Again – your choice.

 - Your attorney, spouse, or legal heir are an integral part of your Practice Continuation Agreement, ensuring that your contract is coordinated with your business as well as your personal goals and plans.